glessard/swift-channels/README.md

 Channels can be used in buffered and unbuffered form.
 In an unbuffered channel a receive operation will block until a sender is ready (and vice-versa).
-At the moment only the 1-element buffer works, though that appears to be an unintentional regression in the beta 6 compiler (longer buffers did work earlier.)
+At the moment only the 1-element buffer works, though that appears to be an unintentional regression in the beta 6 compiler;
+given that the existing implementation of longer buffers worked earlier, it is likely that it will work again.

+The thread blocking logic is implemented using pthreads mutexes, while the thread spawning logic uses Grand Central Dispatch (GCD).
+It may be possible to drop pthread mutexes entirely; stay tuned.

-Also included is an `async` pseudo-keyword, as shortcut for the Grand Central Dispatch method for launching a closure asynchronously in the background.
-The requirement for a closure launched via `async` is that it have no parameters.
+Along with a channels implementation, this library includes an `async` pseudo-keyword, as shortcut for the GCD method for launching a closure asynchronously in the background.
+The only requirement for a closure launched via `async` is that it have no parameters -- an easily achieved requirement.
 A return value will be ignored if it exists.

 Example:
 ```